 - Maurin fund committee.
 Each year the Department Chair forms a committee.
 Typically, one person is in the cognitive area and one is in the human-computer interaction area.
-Currently, Randi Martin is the chair of the committee and David Lane is the other member.
+Currently, Randi Martin is the chair of the committee and Mike Byrne is the other member.

 - Appropriate use of the funds.
 The funds should be used to support research on human cognition.
 Although most proposals will come from the labs of the cognitive neuroscience faculty, it is possible that proposals could also come from other areas in the Department provided they request support for cognitively-based research.
 To be approved, these proposals must be consistent with the wishes of Gertrude Maurin.
 Of course, granting of these funds will be subject to their availability.

 - Travel: These funds can be used to support travel to conferences for those who are an author on a paper or poster or have some other involvement in the conference proceedings.
 However, students or faculty using these funds should have exhausted university sources of funding for travel (e.g., departmental and divisional support for graduate students and faculty, startup and grant funds for travel) before applying to the Maurin fund.
 Travel fund requests can be made for up to $500 per year for travel in the US and up to $750 for international travel.